Azure/Mission-Critical-Online/docs/reference-implementation/Brownfield-Considerations.md

 * The container registry can be integrated with AKS (or other compute services) to reduce the need for individual credentials.
 Azure Container registry provides only a limited set of functionality to restrict access.
 * The container registry can be restricted to a given solution using Private Endpoints.
 * The container registry can be replicated to the same locations where the solution is deployed.

+## Existing workload

+When the Proof-of-Concept deployment of the Azure Mission-Critical reference implementation evolves towards a more production-ready environment the next ask is to replace the sample application with a real workload.
+The online reference implementation comes with a sample workload that can be used as a starting point for a real workload.
+It follows our best practices to build, push and deploy a workload.

+The [Bring your own workload](./Bring-your-own-Workload.md) guide describes the process to replace the sample workload with a real workload.

 ---